• Skip to primary navigation

 Larry would usually call me back because he wanted to know about this supposed gold shipment…which was fictitious.

-The idea for this blog post came from a presentation by Gary O’Neal, who presented at Launch Pad Job Club.
+The idea for this blog post came from a presentation by Gary O’Neal.
+He presented at Launch Pad Job Club.

 Gary made it very clear that recruiters and hiring managers would like to respond to every applicant.
 The reality is that they have way too much on their plate.
 For every job posted, on average, there are 180 applicants.

 The hiring process is broken at oh so many companies.
-Technology has made it way too easy to post and apply for positions that there is a glut of information that clogs up the system.
+Technology has made it way too easy to post and apply for positions.
+There is a glut of information that clogs up the system.

 We are living in an age where many of you will be pushed into an unplanned early retirement.
 That does not mean that you should quit working.
 You may have to wait until this pandemic and find a lifeboat job to tide you over.
 This is a new term that was recently introduced to me.
 If we want to recover from this pandemic we just might have to fill the lifeboats by taking what I have always referred to as survival jobs.